-- 61. The International Registry must be designed so as to be scalable: that is, so that it is able to be modified (for example, to take account of changes to the Regulations, or to take account of increases in capacity) without the necessity of significant redesign of the software and hardware systems. - 62.
+61.62.
 The software to be used in the operation of the International Registry may be custom designed and built by the Registrar, or may be based on commercially-available software programs with custom modifications.
 Tenderers are free to decide which approach to take in relation to the acquisition of software, having regard to the functionality requirements, costs and security.

-20. Software upgrades and enhancements
+19.21.
+Software upgrades and enhancements

-63. The software used in the operation of the International Registry shall be regularly upgraded, in accordance with industry best practice, in relation to bugs and security fixes.
+62.63.
+The software used in the operation of the International Registry shall be regularly upgraded, in accordance with industry best practice, in relation to bugs and security fixes.
 Other software upgrades and enhancements to the services offered by the International Registry would require the prior approval of the Supervisory Authority.
 The cost of such other software upgrades and enhancements would be funded on the same basis as other costs of the International Registry: that is, the costs would be taken into account in setting the fees for the International Registry so as to enable the costs of establishing and operating the International Registry to be recovered from International Registry revenues over the course of the contract.

-64. The contract will provide that, prior to the Supervisory Authority requiring the Registrar to undertake software upgrades or enhancements within the final 2 years of the term of the contract, the Supervisory Authority would be required to take into consideration in which way the costs of those upgrades or enhancements could be covered prior to the termination of the term of the contract.
+63.64.
+The contract will provide that, prior to the Supervisory Authority requiring the Registrar to undertake software upgrades or enhancements within the final 2 years of the term of the contract, the Supervisory Authority would be required to take into consideration in which way the costs of those upgrades or enhancements could be covered prior to the termination of the term of the contract.

-21. System availability
+20.22.
+System availability

-65. The International Registry will be required to be available 99% per year.
+64.65.
+The International Registry will be required to be available 99% per year.
 One reason for this is to ensure the availability of the International Registry for users in all locations and time zones.
 The 1% of non-availability contemplates maintenance, power outages, hardware problems, etc. Maintenance of the International Registry which would involve the International Registry services being unavailable to users must not be performed during peak periods as determined by statistical data on the usage of the International Registry.

-22. System integrity
+21.23.
+System integrity

-- 66. The International Registry information technology system must ensure that data is not able to be added, deleted or manipulated other than in the course of authorised registration transactions. - 67.
+65.66.
+The International Registry information technology system must ensure that data is not able to be added, deleted or manipulated other than in the course of authorised registration transactions.

+66-67.
 The successful tenderer will be required to produce, prior to the signature of the contract with the Supervisory Authority, a technical validation certificate from an entity independent of the Registrar (as approved by the Supervisory Authority) that confirms the validity and operability of the IT structure.
 The Registrar will also be required to provide to the Supervisory Authority a technical validation certificate, from an entity independent of the Registrar (as approved by the Supervisory Authority) that confirms the validity and operability of the IT structure of the International Registry after the first full year of operation of the International Registry, and thereafter as required by the Supervisory Authority.

-23. Contingency and data recovery plans
+22.24.
+Contingency and data recovery plans